threedi/hhnk-threedi-tools/README.md

-# hhnk_toolbox_functions
+# hhnk_toolbox_universal
-Functions for use in hhnk toolbox plugin and Jupyter notebook
+Functions and variables for use in hhnk toolbox plugin and Jupyter notebook